isomerpages/moe-crestsec/_i-am-a/Crestan's Parent.md

 </tr>
 </tbody>
 </table>
 <p>2.
-For general enquiries, please contact the Admin Office at 6899 2779
+For general inquiries, please contact the Admin Office at 6899 2779
+or email <a href="mailto:info@crestsec.edu.sg" rel="noopener noreferrer nofollow" target="_blank">info@crestsec.edu.sg</a>.
-or email info@crestsec.edu.sg, our Administration Staff would be glad to assist you.
-If there are any urgent messages during school hours, we advise parents to contact the Admin Office, as teachers may have lessons or engage in other official duties.</p>
+Our administration staff will be happy to assist you.
+For urgent messages during school hours, we recommend contacting the Admin Office, as teachers may be in class or attending to other duties.</p>
 <p>3.
-To ensure quality time for our teachers to rest and recharge, we seek
+To ensure our teachers have time to rest and recharge, we kindly request
-the kind cooperation of parents to limit communication with teachers within school operating hours (7.30 am to 5.30 pm) on working weekdays and during school term.
-Teachers are not expected to respond to parents’ and/or students’ queries after school operating hours, during weekends and on school and public holidays, though this can be on a case-by-case basis, depending on the urgency of the matter.</p>
+parents to limit communication with teachers to school operating hours (7:30 am to 5:30 pm) on weekdays during the school term.
+Teachers are not expected to respond to queries from parents or students outside these hours, on weekends, or during school and public holidays, unless the matter is urgent and requires immediate attention.</p>
 <p>4.
-Please note that teachers are not obliged to share their personal phone
+Please note that teachers are not required to share their personal
-numbers to parents or students.
-Parents may wish to discuss with your child’s teacher what his/her preferred mode of communication is.</p>
+phone numbers with parents or students.
+Parents are encouraged to discuss with their child’s teacher the preferred mode of communication.</p>
 <p>5.
-Parents may expect to receive a response to their email queries within
+Parents can expect a response to their email inquiries within three
-3 working days.
-Our staff’s email addresses are available on the school website.</p>
+working days.
+Our staff's email addresses are available on the school website.</p>
 <p>6.
-If parents wish to meet our teachers face-to-face or virtually kindly
+If parents wish to meet with our teachers in person or virtually, please
-email the teacher(s) or contact the Admin Office to make an appointment in advance, to minimize disruption to teachers’ teaching duties and avoid wait time.</p>
+email the teacher(s) or contact the Admin Office to schedule an appointment in advance.
+This helps minimize disruptions to teaching duties and reduces wait times.</p>
 <p></p>